 - Your existing credit or loan accounts may also be used by the fraudsters, who could eventually change your email addresses and passwords and take control of all your existing accounts

-Steps to Take if Your Credit Card is Lost
+Steps to Take if Your Credit Card is Lost or Stolen

 Losing a credit card is a big deal, and as and when you realize that you have lost yours, you must take the necessary steps and act upon it.
 Failing to do so will land you into huge troubles.